-"Participant" means a participant in the electronic, computerized book-entry system of transferring beneficial ownership interests in the 2002 Bonds administered by the Securities Depository.
+"Participant" means a participant in the electronic, computerized book-entry system of transferring beneficial ownership interests in the 2005 Bonds administered by the Securities Depository.

-"Paying Agent" means, (a) with respect to the 2002 Bonds, the Trustee, as well as any Co-Paying Agent appointed by the Corporation under the General Resolution, and (b) generally, any bank with trust powers or trust company so designated pursuant to the General Resolution, and its successor or successors hereafter appointed, as paying agent for any Series of Bonds.
+"Paying Agent" means, (a) with respect to the 2005 Bonds, the Trustee, as well as any Co-Paying Agent appointed by the Corporation under the General Resolution, and (b) generally, any bank with trust powers or trust company so designated pursuant to the General Resolution, and its successor or successors hereafter appointed, as paying agent for any Series of Bonds.

-"Payment Default" means (i) a default by the Corporation in the due and punctual payment of any installment of interest on any Bonds at the time Outstanding or (ii) a default by the Corporation in the due and punctual payment of the principal or premium, if any, on any of the Outstanding Senior Lien Bonds at their maturity.
+"Payment Default" means (i) a default by the Corporation in the due and punctual payment of any installment of interest on any of the 2005 Bonds at the time Outstanding under the Series Resolution or (ii) a default by the Corporation in the due and punctual payment of the principal or premium, if any, on any of the Outstanding Senior Lien Bonds at their maturity.